-NOTE: The sewage drain outlet swivels downward (on certain models) when necessary to avoid bends in the sewage drain hose, which could trap solids while dumping, or to provide more direct drainage while using on-site sewer hookups.
+NOTE: The sewage drain outlet swivels downward (on certain models) when necessary to avoid bends in the sewage drain hose, which could trap solids while

 - 3. Place the outlet end of sewage drain hose into disposal opening. - 4.
 Open the Black Waste Tank Drain Valve with a quick pull and make sure there are no sags in the hose.
 Move the hose gently about to dislodge any waste and ensure complete drainage.
 Close Black Waste Tank Drain Valve as soon as tank is empty.